 Well, that’s the key — take a look at your calendar.

 In 2020 alone, we’re expecting to see Mercury retrograde a total of three times: February 17 to March 10, June 18 to July 12, and October 14 to November 3.
 That’s an awful lot of days, isn’t it?
 Plenty of chances for things to go wrong, and relatively well-distributed throughout the year, at that.

 Simply put, things go bad because they do.
 People are sometimes hard to deal with, because that’s how people are.
 Plans fail because things don’t always go according to plan.
 We experience technological glitches because not even the most sophisticated piece of technology is perfect.
-To ascribe these unfortunate experiences to a planet’s orbit isn’t just a tenuous conclusion, it’s an irresponsible one.
+To ascribe these unfortunate experiences to a planet’s orbit isn’t just a tenuous conclusion, but also an irresponsible one.